moreartyjs/moreartyjs/README.md

 # Multi-binding components and default binding #

 For some components single binding may be not enough.
 For example, you display some data but display language is set globally in other state section.
-You can choose to pass language as an attribute and override `shouldComponentUpdate` method as above (if you don't do this, the component won't be rerendered on attribute change).
+You can choose to pass language as an attribute and override `shouldComponentUpdate` method as above (if you don't do this, the component won't be re-rendered on attribute change).
 Alternatively, you can supply multiple bindings to your component in JavaScript object:

 ```javascript
 render: function () {